bbugyi200/cookie/README.md

 ```
 to initialize a full featured bash script (bells and whistles included) into the `/home/bryan/Dropbox/GTD` directory.

+## Similar Projects

+* [cookiecutter] - A command-line utility that creates projects from cookiecutters (project templates).

 ## Installation

 Installation is as simple as cloning the repository with `git clone https://github.com/bbugyi200/cookie`, traveling into the project directory (`cd cookie`), and then running `make install`.